kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Skin
 	E. Skeletal muscle

-#### Answer: ?
+#### Answer: A. Kidney - ?

 ### Q2.74
 A 13-yo boy is Dx with a growth hormone (GH)-secreting tumour of the anterior pituitary gland.
-Which of the following metabolic effects resulting from increased GH secretion is most likely to be enhanced in this patient?
+Which of the following _metabolic effects resulting from increased GH secretion_ is most likely to be enhanced in this patient?

 	A. Decreased amino acid uptake
 	B. Enhanced oxidation of proteins